 Several months ago, I promised to release the first chapter from the upcoming sequel Phantom’s Mask if Book I received at least 20 reviews on either Goodreads or Amazon.
 I’m so thrilled to announce that A Fallen Hero reached my goal of 20 reviews before 2020 on both platforms!

 As promised, here is a first look at Chapter One: In Thunder’s Silence from book II of the Chronicles of Avilésor: War of the Realms series.
-Please note that the manuscript is currently being reviewed by the copy editor before it goes to the line editor; this is not a final version and is subject to changes based on editorial feedback prior to publication.

 If you haven’t already read the prologue, you can read it HERE.